 Carbohydrates are often blamed for causing weight gain, but research shows that this isn't true!
 In fact, eating healthy carbohydrates can actually help relieve stress by increasing serotonin production, which improves mood control and decreases symptoms associated with depression or anxiety.
 The trick is to know how much energy you are burning and cycling in your high and low carb days to match that expenditure.

 By now, you should have a good idea of what carb cycling is and some of the benefits it can have on your body and your metabolism.
-Carb cycling is an effective way to lose weight and keep it off.
-It helps prevent insulin resistance, which can lead to diabetes and other diseases like cancer.
+Carb cycling is an effective way to lose weight and keep it off as long as you're in a caloric deficit.
 It's also beneficial for those who are trying to lose weight but still want to enjoy some carbs.
-Having a structure for your own carb cycling plan will keep you on track, form a healthy habit with foods, and ensure that you’re eating the correct amount of macros for your specific goals - whether it's to gain muscle or lose fat!

 Brian St. Pierre, M. S. (2022, June 24).
 Carb Cycling: Is this advanced fat loss strategy right for you?
 Precision Nutrition.
 Retrieved February 21, 2023, from https://www.precisionnutrition.com/all-about-carb-cycling